mvllow/dots/readme.md

 The setup script will install and configure a minimal amount of applications, command line tools, and other packages

+Alternatively, see the [snapshot-with-vim-vscode](https://github.com/mvllow/dots/tree/snapshot-with-vim-vscode) branch that is more focused on VSCode and less on terminal applications

 ## Usage

 One liner to download and run the setup script, prompting for your relative username and email for git and ssh